qelectrotech/qelectrotech-element-contrib/README.md

 Adding some elements I use to update the documentation while renovating the house.
 Mainly using Wago and Hager components.
 I will add also some elements for the new smarthome using mainly Shelly products.

+_NOTE: due to the scale change and the exact units in all caninet graphics I would recommend to set the grid in X direction to 9 instead of 10.
+The horizontal pitch for a unit is 18 mm  and therefore every grpahic element with a unit width of 1 HP ( or 1TE in german ) is exaclty 26 pixels in width._

 ## Changes

 ### 2024-01-22